Steward's Log — Tag

 Chaos, restraint, and the edge of control

 Some weeks feel like they belong to us.
 This one didn’t.
-It moved faster than our plans, pulled us
+It moved faster than our plans, pulled us into decisions we weren’t ready to make, and reminded us how little control we actually have.

 Bottle-fed lambs adapting and feeding consistently